-- labelled diagrams - written explanations - journal entries - records of evidence gathered on a field trip - summaries and analyses of newspaper or magazine articles from a historical perspective - annotated bibliography - oral, electronic or multimodal presentations. - Supervised assessment items will be in response to questions or statements.
-Questions or statements are typically unseen.
-If seen, teachers must ensure the purpose of this technique is not compromised. - Stimulus materials may also be used.
+- summaries and analyses of newspaper or magazine articles from a historical perspective - annotated bibliography - oral, electronic or multimodal presentations. - Stimulus materials may also be used.
 Stimulus materials may be seen or unseen. - Unseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to or have directly used in class.